 In this review I'll dig into what's really going on, and find out if what people are saying is true.

-Please note, I am not affiliated with Care.com in any way.
-This review has been researched with information and testimonials that are available online in the public domain.
+Please note, I am not a member or an affiliate for Care.com.
+This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What Is Care.com?

 Before we get into the reviews and complaints I'll quickly go over who they are and how it works.

 Care.com is an online marketplace where families and caregivers can meet and interact with each other.
 Started in 2006 and based out of North Waltham, Massachusetts, they claim to be the largest online resource of their kind… currently with 22 million members across 19 countries.